coverclock/com-diag-hazer/README.md

 UBX, and RTCM, and interprets many of the data records typically represented in those formats into C structures.

-For purposes of commenting in my C code, I find it useful to rever to NMEA records as "sentences" (terminology consistent with the NMEA standard), UBX records as packets, and RTCM records as messages.
+For purposes of commenting in my C code, I find it useful to refer to NMEA records as "sentences" (terminology consistent with the NMEA standard), UBX records as packets, and RTCM records as messages.